kzyx/FitnessApp/README.md

 - Ability to modify different exercises without changing views
 - Ability to add, remove sets
 - Displays one repetition max based on best set for every weighted exercise (calculated using Epley formula)
+- Can recall and modify workouts done in the past

 <img src="http://g.recordit.co/fcWfbVvosu.gif" width="300">